Modules for course C8AL | MSC/PSYRES

 - PPP-4017: Nudges and Behaviour Change (20) (Semester 1) Topics covered in this module will include decision making (results, brain areas, biases, irrationality etc).
 Choice architectures and how they influence decision making e.g. message framing.
 How decision making can be influenced "in the moment" e.g. through nudges and priming and in the "long term" e.g. behaviour change.
 Issues regarding applying these concepts to real world problems will be discussed througout.

 - PPP-4018: The Psychology of Language (20) (Semester 2)

 - PPP-4019: Psychology Disciplinary Elop* (20) (Semester 2)

 - PPP-4020: Global Early Childhood (20) (Semester 2)

 - PPP-4021: Intro Neuroimaging Analysis (10) (Semester 1)

 - PPP-4022: Introduction to Neuroimaging (10) (Semester 1)

 - PPP-4023: Adv.
 Neuroimaging Concepts (10) (Semester 1)

-- 10 credit modules: You must select two modules.
+- PPP4021, PPP4022, PPP4023 If you are interested in studying any of these modules you must select two of them due to their credit weighting.
 Students can either select PPP4021 & PPP4022 or PPP4022 & PPP4023.
+PPP4025 - If students take PPP4025, then they must also take PPP4026.
 ESRC funded 1 + 3 Students - SXU4005 Research Process and Meaning is a core module in addition to the other core modules.
 This module is not an option for any other students on this programme.